-Dell ObjectScale and Nutanix Unified Storage (NUS) compete in the enterprise storage solutions category.
-Nutanix Unified Storage holds the upper hand due to its comprehensive solution that includes hardware and software, alongside superior performance features.
+Dell ObjectScale and Nutanix Unified Storage are two leading products in the storage solutions category.
+While both offer scalability and robust solutions, Nutanix Unified Storage appears to have the upper hand due to its flexibility in management and broader data protection features.

 It does not require much management once you set up correctly, so it saves time, allowing an admin to focus on other work.